OpenEDM/OpenEDM-wire-tensioner/README.md

 ![](https://github.com/OpenEDM/.github/blob/main/images/wire_tensioner.png)

+## Main design requirements

+The wire tensioning mechanism must fulfill two main tasks:

+1. Ensure that the wire in the cutting zone is fed according to the speed setpoint set by the user
+2. Ensure that the wire in the cutting zone is tensioned according to the tension setpoint set by the user

 ## Operation principle

 First, this is how the wire runs.
 On the right side (not shown in the photo) is the wire source; for example, a spool with new wire.
 On the left side (also not shown in the photo) is the location where the used wire is directed.
 This could be a spool for collecting the used wire, or a mechanism that cuts the wire into small pieces for convenient disposal: